Wall St Week Ahead-Investors bullish on stocks, hoping for a brighter 2021

 The roll out of coronavirus vaccines has emboldened investors, along with the U.S. Federal Reserve's expressed readiness to keep policy accommodative, strategists said.

 Indeed, the U.S. stock market's rally over the last two months may have taken even bulls by surprise.
-A late November poll found strategists expected the S&P 500 to end 2021 at 3,900, which would be another annual rise after the index .SPX rose about 15.5% percent this year to 3,732.
+A late November poll found strategists expected the S&P 500 to end 2021 at 3,900, which would be another annual rise after the index .SPX rose about 16.3% this year to 3,756.07.

+The year 2020 was a wild one for Wall Street, bookended by the end of the longest bull market in history with the battering of equities by the COVID-19 shutdowns, and a bungee-cord rebound on hopes for economic recovery that resulted in the shortest bear market on record.

-Some investors fret that the COVID recovery may already be priced in and valuations may be stretched.
+Some investors fret the COVID-19 recovery may already be priced in and valuations may be stretched.
 The 12-month forward price-to-earnings ratio of the S&P 500 is currently about 22, well above its long-term average of 15.

 Still, investors see several parts of the market, including financials, leisure and hospitality stocks and energy with potential to rally.